luiscarlsoto/auth-api-typescript/README.md

 # To do and authentication API with TypeScript

-This is an to do and authentication API built with TypeScript.
+This is a "to do" and authentication API built with TypeScript.
 It allows users to register, login, and authenticate with JWT tokens and generate, edit, delete and get tasks.

 ## Technologies Used
 - TypeScript